vinhqbui/207-final/README.md

 Modern Machine Learning Models: Encompassing advanced techniques such as Neural Networks and Deep Learning, including LSTM (Long Short-Term Memory) networks and convolutional models designed for sequence prediction.
 These models can capture complex patterns in large datasets, potentially offering superior predictive performance on challenging forecasting tasks.

+# Note:
+- prophet.ipynb: This is the jupyter notebook that I use to predict stocks using Prophet python packages, but I do not have time to do more throughout implementations.
+- accuracy.ipynb: For calculating and comparing the model's performances